 10.How to deal with abbreviated journal titles

-In the two articles downloadable in PDF – one describing the ‘de-duplication’ method, and the other on ‘reviewing retrieved references’ – it is stated that styles and a filter need to be installed.
+For EndNote X9.3.3 researchers published two articles downloadable in PDF – one describing the ‘de-duplication’ method, and the other on ‘reviewing retrieved references’.
+Their tips are still usefull however, a lot of commando’s and buttons have been changed in EndNote 20.
+In these articles it is stated that styles and a filter need to be installed.
 This might NOT be necessary when EndNote is already pre-installed on your computer.
 Please check the available styles and filters in your EndNote version, when already installed.

 Because some people seem to have problems understanding the “de-duplication” method in writing, a downloadable flowchart has been created depicting the steps to take, to make the de-duplication process as effective as possible.
 In addition, the flowchart describes a method to correct for abbreviated journals titles from PubMed, which makes the semi-automatic de-duplication with EndNote even more effective.